alicequeiroz/alicequeiroz/README.md

 #### I am a software quality assurance (QA) analyst.
 My focus on a team is always to ensure that all deliveries are examples of excellence, reliability and performance to ensure customer and user satisfaction.
 I mainly work with the JavaScript language using Cypress for E2E test automation.
 I also use Apache jmeter for load testing.

-#### I have solid knowledge in functional and non-functional tests (usability, performance, security, load, recovery and failures) and in black box and white box tests applying the appropriate methodologies.
-I believe that quality is a factor that accompanies all stages of software development, so I like to work as a team and collaborate with all team members to ensure a high-quality software delivery.
+#### I have solid knowledge in functional and non-functional tests (usability, performance, security, load, recovery and failures) and in black box and white box tests applying the appropriate methodologies.I believe that quality is a factor that accompanies all stages of software development, so I like to work as a team and collaborate with all team members to ensure a high-quality software delivery.

 <br/>